daveshap/ACE_Framework/ACE_PRIME/HelloAF/src/ace/resources/core/hello_layers/prompts/templates/ace_context.md

 DATA : Exists only on the northbound bus.
 Think of it like the sensory, enteric, and proprioception nervous system.
 CONTROL : Exists only on the southbound bus.
 This tells the agent what to do.
-DATA_REQUEST: Exists only on the northbound bus.
-Requests information from the layer above.
-CONTROL_REQUEST: Exists only on the southbound bus.
-Requests information from the layer below.
-DATA_RESPONSE: Exists only on the northbound bus.
-This is the response to "CONTROL_REQUEST" messages.
-CONTROL_RESPONSE: Exists only on the southbound bus.
-This is the response to "DATA_REQUEST" messages.
 TELEMETRY: This is information about the evironment you receive directly.
-"""